 This stage should always result in having the following deliverables:

 Create an MVP, PoC, or Prototype

-The main benefit of a prototype and MVP is a preview of your product used to get real user feedback by launching pilot versions.
-We use this information to further improve the product, and increase the chances of success.
-Another major benefit is the ability to demonstrate value to your target audience and prepare them for the launch.
+The main benefit of a prototype and MVP is a preview of your product used to get honest user feedback by launching pilot versions.
+We use this information to improve the product further and increase the chances of success.
+Another major benefit is demonstrating value to your target audience and preparing them for the launch.

 To determine if your startup needs a POC, Prototype, or MVP, check out our comparison article.

 All the design concepts are implemented during the implementation stage until the desired result is reached.